Alexander P. and James S. Waugh House

-The Alexander P. and James S. Waugh House is an historic, American home that is located in Greenville, Mercer County, Pennsylvania.
+The Alexander P. and James S. Waugh House is an historic home that is located in Greenville, Mercer County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1998.

 History and architectural features

 Built in 1826, this historic structure is a two-story, five-bay, L-shaped, brick residence with a stepped gable.
 Designed in the Federal style, it sits on a cut sandstone foundation.
 The front facade has a three-bay-wide entrance porch with a hipped roof, and a tripartite center window on the second floor.

-It was added to the National Register of Historic Places in 1998.